 There will always be a designated Ride Leader and Tail End Charlie - both will always be identified to you prior to the commencement of the ride.
-No-one passes the Ride Leader and Tail End Charlie remains at the back of the pack and is easily identifiable by his orange vest.
-The average Club ride is approximately 220kms.
+No-one passes the Ride Leader and Tail End Charlie remains at the back of the pack.
+The use of high vis vests is dependent upon the number of participants on the ride and is at the Ride Leaders discretion whether they are worn.
+The average Club ride is approximately 300kms.

 If you would like to organise a ride and dont know how, here are some ideas.

-Do the run yourself to check on the length (kms), distance between petrol stations (most bikes can only do 150-200kms) and also make sure they are open on the day of the ride (some country petrol stations close on weekends), making sure that the road surfaces are safe and marking any problem areas.
-It is best done again a week before the scheduled ride to confirm no problems or road works.
+Do the run yourself to check on the length (kms), distance between petrol stations (most bikes can only do 150-200kms) and also make sure they are open on the day of the ride (some country petrol stations close on weekends), making sure that the road surfaces are safe and noting any problem areas.
+It is best done again a week before the scheduled ride to confirm no problems or road works are likely on the day of the ride.
 Speak to the Ride Committee who will organise for it to be put in the calendar.
 Do a write up about it and send to the Newsletter Editor prior to the newsletter being compiled.
 Its no good sending it after its been done!

 On the day of the ride make sure you are at the meeting spot in plenty of time.
-Organise for one person to be tail-end-charlie before the day (preferably someone who knows the way!) and prior to leaving tell everyone about the ride, discuss corner marking and make sure everyone knows who tail-end-charlie is!
-This should be done at every ride, as people do not like to admit they are not sure how to do it!
+Organise for one person to be tail-end-charlie before the day (preferably someone who knows the way!) and prior to leaving tell everyone about the ride, discuss corner marking and make sure everyone knows who tail-end-charlie is and whether or not they will be wearing a high vis vest.
+This should be done on every ride, as people do not like to admit they are not sure how to do it!